 The purpose of the preamble is to lead up to the operative clause.
 That is, the preamble familiarizes the reader with the subject under discussion and alerts the reader to the problem at hand.
 The reader is then prepared to consider the solution/call to action offered in the operative clause.

 All preamble clauses begin with “WHEREAS” and, where appropriate, should start out by referring to the applicable legislation.
-If possible, list the particular Sections of the Criminal Code or Act to which the
+If possible, list the particular Sections of the Criminal Code or Act to which the resolution is taking exception.

 The preamble should then go on to explain what, exactly, the problem is.
 This is best explained by using examples of the actual incident(s) precipitating the resolution.